 Mike Hodson, along with Jo and Sam Payne, embarked on this journey of urban farming and community development.

 “They are brother and sister.
 I first met them in 2016 through a mutual friend when I was a youth worker.
-I used to place young people I worked with on various community projects.”

 Their adventure began when Joe and Sam secured permission to convert the old bowling greens in Platt Fields Park, Manchester, into a hub for growing food.

-Mike’s own passion for food production and community work made him reach out to Joe: “I got in touch with Joe because I was interested in food growing and community work.
+Mike’s passion for food production and community work made him reach out to Joe: “I got in touch with Joe because I was interested in food growing and community work.

 “I started taking the young people I worked with to Platt Fields Market Garden and things just spiralled from there.”

-Working full-time day jobs didn’t deter their determination; instead, it fuelled their commitment to MUD.
 The three founders, with a common vision, spent their evenings and weekends nurturing Platt Fields Park.

-And soon enough, their efforts began to bear fruit, quite literally: “We did this for about three years, and during that time, we generated a lot of interest in the garden.
-We’ve gone from just a few of us, to about 100 people a day now visiting the parks and areas across the city.”
+“We did this for about three years, and during that time, we generated a lot of interest in the garden.

 As they toiled in a public park, they noticed a growing interest among passersby.

-Mike elaborates, “Since we are based in a public park, many passersby wanted to get involved.
-Different community groups approached us and asked if they could help.”
+Mike continued, “Since we are based in a public park, many passersby wanted to get involved.

 MUD’s mission was clear: to create spaces where people could experience the joy of growing food in diverse ways.